migsilva89/time-tracking-dashboard/README.md

 ## What I learned:

-- How to manipulate data from Json.
+- How to manipulate data from JSON.
 - How to install and setup Tailwind PostCss
 - How to install and setup VueJs